Neuroesthetics: Aesthetic triad

 The pleasure that people derive from looking at beautiful objects automatically engages general reward circuitry.
 For example, attractive faces activate the FFA and parts of the ventral striatum even when people are not thinking explicitly about the attractiveness of these faces.
 The orbito- and medial-frontal cortex, the ventral striatum, anterior cingulate and insula respond to beautiful visual images and the medial orbitofrontal cortex and adjacent cingulate cortex respond to different sources of pleasures including music and even architectural spaces.

 Kirk and colleagues investigated the effects of expectations on neural responses.
-People rated abstract “art-like” images as more attractive if labeled as being from a museum than labeled as generated by a computer.
+People rated abstract "art-like" images as more attractive if labeled as being from a museum than labeled as generated by a computer.
 This preference was accompanied by greater neural activity in the medial orbitofrontal and ventromedial prefrontal cortex.
-Thinking an image was a museum piece also produced activity in the entorhinal cortex, suggesting that people’s expectations draw on memories that enhance (or probably also diminish) visual pleasure.
-Similarly, Lacey and colleagues found that people’s ventral striatum and parts of the orbitofrontal cortex were more responsive to the “art status” than to the actual content of visual images.
+Thinking an image was a museum piece also produced activity in the entorhinal cortex, suggesting that people's expectations draw on memories that enhance (or probably also diminish) visual pleasure.
+Similarly, Lacey and colleagues found that people's ventral striatum and parts of the orbitofrontal cortex were more responsive to the "art status" than to the actual content of visual images.
 Huang and colleagues found that people have different neural responses when told that they are looking at an authentic or copied Rembrandt portrait.
 Authentic portraits evoked orbitofrontal activity, whereas copies evoked neural responses in the frontopolar cortex and the right precuneus.

-The implication of these studies is that context and knowledge beyond the sensory qualities of visual images demonstrably affects people’s neural activity in aesthetic experiences.
+Alternatively, according to the Neo-Kantian approach, "aesthetic pleasure arises from the fitting of predictive representations to sensory experiences".
+When our predictive representations align well with our sensory experiences, it results in a sense of aesthetic pleasure.
+This alignment might involve things like finding coherence, harmony, or resonance between what we expected and what we actually perceive.The implication of these studies is that context and knowledge beyond the sensory qualities of visual images demonstrably affects people's neural activity in aesthetic experiences.